 Description and Adaptation

 Arrowleaf clover is an upright, cool-season, annual legume that can grow to a height of 40-50 inches under good conditions.
 Seeds germinate in the fall and plants grow slowly during the winter.
 Leaflets are large, rounded at the base, pointed at the tip, and they generally have white, V-shaped markings.
 Individual flowers are arranged in a cluster or head up to 2 inches long.
 Initially, the flowers are white to pinkish, turning brown when mature.
 Flowering and seed production occurs over a long period of time in late spring and summer.
 A majority of the growth is between February and May.
 This clover is capable of large seed yields ranging from 200 to 300 lbs per acre with approximately 75% hard seed.
 This hard-seededness allows arrowleaf clover to maintain long term stands.
 Arrowleaf clover can produce volunteer stands for up to five years if allowed to reseed periodically.
 This clover grows well in the area from about the middle of Alabama westward through Mississippi, Louisiana, and Arkansas except for higher elevations in the Ozarks.
-It is also adapted to the blacklands of Texas and into southeastern Oklahoma.
+It also grows well in the blacklands of Texas and into southeastern Oklahoma.

 Arrowleaf clover distribution from USDA-NRCS PLANTS Database